 National Center for Innovation in HIV CareJune 2016

-Panelists discuss the social determinants of health that create barriers to prevention and care for young adult Latino(a)s.
+Discussion of social determinants of health that create barriers to HIV prevention and care for young adult Latino(a)s.
+Tools shared on recognizing agency barriers to care.

 Tools and Job Aids